QuentinRa/blog.quentinra.dev/info/html/index.md

 <details class="pb-3">
 <summary>We need to improve the structure of the body.
 Since HTML5, you can use [...]</summary>

-* `header`: the top of your website, it may contains the navbar, you can put one in each aside/section
+* `header`: the top of your website, it may contain the navbar, you can put one in each aside/section
 * `nav`: for your navbar
 * `section`: a section of your website <small>(you can have many of them)</small>
 * `aside`: some content aside from your main content in your section <small>(ex: your contact information etc.)</small>